nickloman/nanopore-basecalling-scripts/README.md

   * Albacore crashing/disk filling/lost power during a basecalling run; wishing to start back where you left off.
   * Live basecalling on a server while files are being synchronised over the network in real-time from a MinKNOW PC.
-  * Directories getting muddled with the results of multiple sequencing runs from diffrent flowcells.
+  * Directories getting muddled with the results of multiple sequencing runs from different flowcells.

 ## Basic usage

 The scripts work in the following way and consider three main directories:

   * ``data`` - the directory (including subfolders) where reads are uploaded to
-  * ``staging`` - a directory that basecalling is run from
+  * ``staging`` - a directory that basecalling is run from, organised by flowcell ID
   * ``basecalls`` - the final results directory with the basecalls from Albacore

 To run the scripts, we suggest the following pipeline